 I’m taken to the doctor’s office once a month, for tests: urine, hormones, cancer smear, blood tests; the same as before, except that now it’s obligatory.

 The doctor’s office is in a modern office building, we ride up the elevator, silently, the Guardian facing me.
 In the black-mirror wall of the elevator, I can see the back of his head.
 At the office itself, I go in; he waits, outside in the hall, with the other Guardians, on one of the chairs placed there for that purpose.

 That was fun!
 Now for the hard part.

 What do these widely different novel excerpts have in common with one another?
 One thing I can see is that each has a very strong viewpoint.
 Another interesting point is that each viewpoint character is doing something, acting on something.
 And I am very happy to say, I think my seven lines compare favorably to theses.

-Tell me, what do you see that these excerpts have in common?
+What do you see that these excerpts have in common?
 Do you think they pass the Lucky 7 Meme test?

-I am aware that everyone has incredibly busy lives.
-So please know that you've made my day by taking the time to read my post.
+Everyone has incredibly busy lives.
+So please know that you’ve made my day by taking the time to read my post.
 And when you take the extra time to comment below, I am tickled and honored that you chose to spend precious minutes with me.
 Thank you!